EXPERT PROMPTING MASTERCLASS

 Technique 1: Custom Instructions as Environment Variables

 ChatGPT Plus allows custom instructions.
-Experts use these like programming environment variables.
+Use these like programming environment variables.

 Example Custom Instructions: